7 things to consider before asking me for something for free

 But don’t take the mick.

 7. Article Research and Images

-If I have taken photographs as part of the research for an article you are already getting value from the PR that the article will bring you.
+If I have taken photographs, videos or notes as part of the research for an article you are already getting value from the PR that the results will bring you.
+Did you know that articles, images or videos are considered worth more than the cost of advertising on the same space?
 Have you paid for that?
 If you haven’t, think very carefully about asking for free images.
-Whatever my intentions and whatever I say, I’m unlikely to feel motivated to write and pitch more pieces if you’re also getting free images too.
+Whatever my intentions and whatever I say, I’m unlikely to feel motivated to write and pitch more pieces if you’re asking for even more free stuff.

 Respect the conditions under which you have obtained any image.
 For example, if it is ‘personal use only’ and you give it to others to use without my prior permission, that is theft.
 If it is for use only in the UK and you then use it in Australia without my prior permission that is theft too.
 In fact, if you’re in doubt it’s best to contact me first.

 Life is about fair exchange and if I believe in you or your product I’ll do what I can to help.
 I expect you to behave the same way with me.
 Never forget, exposure doesn’t pay the bills but a good long term mutually beneficial relationship can reap huge unanticipated rewards.